In the news … (on affordability)

 In the News … (rate specials)

-General Tim Hill, MBA 10 Sep
+General 10 Sep

 Lenders using specials to win business from each other